photo of the Maya Train

 Where to buy tickets for the Maya Train

 Tickets are available at each train station.
 We bought ours online – click here .
 We found this easy and quick.
 Your phone is your ticket.
 Tip – when you have selected route, date and time – click on the little symbol at the right side of the route to continue.
 We found the booking process to be quick and easy.
+Tickets are also available on the Tren Maya app from the AppStore/Google Playstore.

 Can I bring food and drink onboard

 Simple answer NO!
 But we had some as did others with no repercussion.
-Be aware that the trains are run by the military so they enforce the rules.
+Be aware that the trains are run by the military so they can enforce the rules.

 There is food and drink onboard at reasonable prices.
 Wine 100MP, beer 60MB, coffee 40MP, sandwiches – 59-125MP, pastries and botanas 50MP or less.